ltI have nothing to say.

 Let's try to find compassion for each other's humanity like my *good friend* Liz Gilbert suggests.

-On a separate note, I recent reread EAT PRAY LOVE.
+On a separate note, I recently reread EAT PRAY LOVE.
 I spent most of the year doing so in small manageable bites between non-fiction, raising children, working and not writing my masters thesis.
 It totally holds up for me, 15 years later and after a bit of life experience.
 I love that the love story that it ended with was by no means the last love story of Liz's amazing, impressive, brave and courageous life.
 That adds to the story for me, doesn't take away from it for me because I, as a lover of literature and movies and stories in general, need a reminder that life does not tie up quite so neatly as plots and that's not necessarily a bad thing.

 So, I'm addicted to my phone.